 10/10 Annihilation is a soaring triumph of science-fiction adventure.
 It is jaw-clenching, deliriously beautiful and overwhelmingly weird.

 Ex-military cellular biology teacher Lena (Natalie Portman) is in mourning for her husband Kane (Oscar Isaac), who has been away for a full year on a classified mission and presumed dead.
 He suddenly reappears in their home, but something is clearly wrong, and the couple is apprehended by a security force.
-Lena learns that her husband was inside the Shimmer, an alien field situated on the U.S.’ southern coast.
+Lena learns that her husband was inside the Shimmer, an alien field situated in Blackwater National Park in the Florida Panhandle.
 The field has been expanding for three years and will soon envelop major cities.
 Kane, now barely clinging to life, is the only thing that has ever entered it and come back.
 Desperate to save her husband, Lena joins an expedition to find the field’s source.

 As the group goes deeper into the Shimmer, they also go deeper into themselves.
 The all-women expedition, which is the first to be comprised of scientists instead of soldiers, is on a suicide mission, and each of them has a reason they don’t mind dying.
 The film is framed as Lena’s debriefing after she returns to the Southern Reach.